jayshozie/ceng240/README.md

 ## License

-This repository and all files in it, except the [slides](slides/) folder and it's contents, are licensed under the [MIT License](LICENSE).
+This repository and all files in it, except the [slides](slides/) folder and it's contents and the YouTube video links provided in the [supplementary-videos.txt](supplementary-videos.txt) file, are licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the licensed files in this repository as long as you include the original license and copyright notice.
 However, please note that the book is copyrighted and cannot be distributed without explicit permission from the authors.
 So, don't add it into your forks, pull requests, or anywhere else.

 ## Reaching About Copyright Issues